-Related product show you the list of all the similar products.
+Related product shows you the list of all the similar products.
 You need to use this shortcode for it: [related_products per_page=”12″].

 This is given to you on your receipt and in the confirmation email you receive.

 That is all there is to it.
-I hope you will encounter no issues while using these shortcodes on your WordPress website and hopefully this tutorial has proved to be of help.
+I hope you will encounter no issues while using these shortcodes on your WooCommerce Store and hopefully this tutorial has proved to be of help.
 If you have any query or suggestion about this tutorial, leave a comment below and we’ll sort it out!